 Student must pass the Praxis Core Academic Skills for Educators Exams in order to be accepted into the Education Department.
 Additionally, students must possess and subsequently maintain a minimum grade-point average (GPA) of 2.5 overall.
 Once admitted to the Education Department, students must maintain an average of a 3.0 GPA in the major, as well as in Education and Psychology courses.
-Prior to student teaching, students must pass the Praxis Content Exams.
-In order to obtain teacher certification, students must successfully complete all required national Praxis Examinations through the Educational Testing Service (ETS).
+Also, prior to student teaching, students must pass the praxis content exams.

+In order to obtain teacher certification, students must successfully complete all required national Praxis examinations through the Educational Testing Service (ETS).